monu11apr/quality-assurance-engineer-test/README.md

 $ python -m http.server 8000
 ```

-You now have a working frontend app that you will write some kind of automated user acceptence test.
+You now have a working frontend app that you will write some kind of automated user acceptence tests for.
-The language of framework does not matter, but we prefer JS, PHP or Python.
+The language of framework you use does not matter, but we prefer JS, PHP or Python.